 Feves au lard usually contains no meat except salt pork.
 (Feves is a Quebecois term for beans, not necessarily favas.)
+This is a fancier version, from La Ferme Enchantee.

 - 2 cups ( 3/4 lb.) dried great northern beans